helen-lehrer/pizza-parlor/README.md

 -------------------------

-Describe: PizzaDatabase()
+Describe: PizzaDatabase(pizza)

-Test: "It should return a PizzaDatabase object with an empty pizzas property"
+Test: "It should return a PizzaDatabase object with a pizzas property with the value of pizza"

-Code: let pizzaDatabase = new PizzaDatabase()
+Code: let pizzaDatabase = new PizzaDatabase(pizza)

-Expected Output: PizzaDatabase { pizzas: }
+Expected Output: PizzaDatabase { pizzas: pizza}